Skip to content

 API - getTraceHeader

-Get the request header needed for trace, and add it to the HTTP request header.
+Get the request header needed for trace, add it to the HTTP request header.

 Field Type Required Description